 Low-Active and Normal Body Condition Springer Spaniels

-For dogs that are low-active to normal in their lifestyle, such as apartment living with twice daily walks and playing at the dog park on weekends, a good food to try is Royal Canin Medium Weight Care Adult Formula.
+For dogs that are low-active to normal in their lifestyle, such as apartment living with twice daily walks and playing at the dog park on weekends, good food to try is Royal Canin Medium Weight Care Adult Formula.
 Royal Canin has been a trusted name in evidence-based nutrition for many decades.

 Their formula for low-active medium breeds stands out as a good way to prevent unnecessary weight gain.
 They even have a picture of an English Springer Spaniel on the bag!
 It not only provides balanced nutrition, it includes a graduated feeding schedule that can change based on your dog’s current activity level.